JarvisKent/yuyanping/source/_posts/pat-advanced-1005.md

 Input Specification:

-Each input file contains one test case.
+Each inpu<!--more-->t file contains one test case.
 Each case occupies one line which contains an N (<= 10100).

 Output Specification: